WHaverals/IntroDH-Fall2024/_modules/week-02.md

   - Play around with [Google's Ngram Viewer](https://books.google.com/ngrams) to investigate two terms of your choice (e.g. 'car' vs. 'automobile').
 Analyze and interpret the trends you observe.
 Consider the following: what intriguing patterns -- if any -- emerge?
 Can specific historical events explain shifts in the usage of these terms?
 You are welcome to do a quick online search to support your interpretations, but keep it concise -- no more than three sentences for each term.
   - **Post your analysis along with a screenshot of your NGram search in the** <a href="https://introtodh-fall2024.slack.com/archives/C07L01NME5Q" style="color: #ee6374;">**#ngrams** </a>**channel on Slack** <a style="color: #ee6374;">**before the day of our class.**</a>

-- Pre-Class Annotation (no Slack reflection, just annotations on Perusall!):
+- Pre-Class Perusall Annotation (no Slack reflection, just annotations on Perusall!):
   <!-- - [Rosenberg, Daniel.
 2013.
 "Data before the Fact."](https://app.perusall.com/courses/introdh24/rosenberg_2013_data-before-the-fact) _Raw Data Is an Oxymoron_, 15–40. -->
   - [Ramsay, Stephen.
 2014.
 "The Hermeneutics of Screwing Around; or What You Do with a Million Books."](https://app.perusall.com/courses/intro-to-digital-humanities-fall-2024/ramsay_2014_the-hermeneutics-of-screwing-around-or-what-you-dowith-a-million-books) In _Pastplay: Teaching and Learning History with Technology_, edited by Kevin B. Kee, 111–20.
 Ann Arbor: University of Michigan Press.
   <!-- - **Post your reflection in the** <a href="https://introtodh-fall2024.slack.com/archives/C07JYA7QTM0" style="color: #ee6374;">**#reflections** </a>**channel on Slack** <a style="color: #ee6374;">**no later than 11:59PM on the day before our class.**</a> -->